Jasmine Essential Oil

 Jasmine Essential Oil has many benefits for the body and mind that everyone will love.
 These benefits include:

-- Uplifting Effects: Jasmine Essential Oil is an anti-depressant.
-The aroma is pleasing and actively works to fight depression and other mental illness.
-The aroma of the oil actually stimulates the body to release hormones like serotonin that make you feel happy – boosting mood and energy.
+- Uplifting Effects: The aroma of the oil stimulates the body to release hormones like serotonin that make you feel happy – boosting mood and energy.

 - Aids Sleep: Just like the oil can help make you feel better, it can also help you sleep better too.
-It behaviours like an expectorant, sedative and antispasmodic – together these allow for a calm, clear mind that are perfect for a long, undisrupted sleep.
+It behaves like an expectorant, sedative and antispasmodic.

 - Antiseptic Properties: The oil also works as a disinfectant.
-The compounds that make up the oil’s composition prevent wounds from becoming septic and can effectively eliminate bacteria, fungi, viruses and more.
+The compounds that make up the oil’s composition prevent wounds from becoming septic and can effectively eliminate bacteria, and fungi.

-- Fighting Illness: If you have a cough or cold, Jasmine Essential Oil can help you by stopping coughing or congestion of the nasal and respiratory tracts.
-This can be great for allowing an undisturbed night of sleep to help with speedy recovery.
+- Fighting Illness: If you have a cough or cold, using this oil in a vaporiser can help you stop coughing and clear congestion of the nasal and respiratory tracts.

-- Skin Health: For a long time, Jasmine Essential Oil has been used in skincare products.
-This is because it is excellent for treating dry and mature skin.
-It has also been known to effectively treat eczema and dermatitis.
+- Skin Health: It excellent is excellent for treating dry and mature skin, and has also been known to effectively treat eczema and dermatitis.

 Uses of Jasmine Essential Oil